 The policy framework supports appropriate safeguards in research while avoiding the ambiguity in the current Research Governance Frameworks and the obstacles that this has contributed to.
 The policy framework focuses on the real risks in research, the benefits of research and proportionate risk assessment and management.
 This will ensure that people feel confident when they take part in research, that researchers find it straightforward to do high-quality ethical research and that funding goes into carrying out research, not into navigating needless bureaucracy.

 Who will the policy framework apply to?

 This policy framework will apply to health and social care research that is within the responsibility of any of the four UK Health Departments.
 This includes: research concerned with the protection and promotion of public health; research undertaken in or by a UK Health Department, its non-Departmental public bodies or health and social care providers; and clinical and non-clinical research, research undertaken by NHS, social care or (in Northern Ireland) HSC staff using the resources of health and social care providers and any research undertaken by industry, charities, research councils and universities within the health and social care systems that might have an impact on the quality of those services.

 What will be done with the responses to this consultation?

 Following the consultation period, a summary of the responses received will be published.
 Individual responses will be summarised in a way that does not identify individual respondents unless we have permission to identify them.
 Organisational responses may be identified.
 The HRA and each Devolved Administration will analyse and summarise the responses in order to inform a UK-wide perspective.

 The steering group that is overseeing this work will agree a revision of the policy framework in light of analysis of the consultation responses.
-That version is intended to be published in summer 2016, replacing the Research Governance Frameworks previously issued by each of the UK Health Departments.
+That version is intended to replace the Research Governance Frameworks previously issued by each of the UK Health Departments.